 The EGI Federated Cloud is a collection of academic private clouds and virtualised resources, built around open standards targeting the requirements of the scientific communities.
 It is a research e-infrastructure built with Clouds and virtualisation technologies that re-uses services from the reliable EGI Core Infrastructure Platform.
 Different research fields have approached the EGI Federated Cloud in areas such as Structural Biology, Software Engineering, Astronomy, Ecology or Linguistics.
 For that, a Cloud infrastructure is required that requires provisioning virtualised resources from disparate sites.
 Indeed, the EGI Federated Cloud provides scientists and member of research projects with a flexible environment to run their applications and services.
 For organizations and institutions that are willing to provide Cloud resources, the EGI Federated Cloud is the proper way to link those institutions into a wide research and public European network of resources.

-EGI Federated Cloud is based on multiple open standards such as OCCI, CDMI, OVF and GLUE and supports an heterogeneous implementation since there is no restriction on the Cloud technology to be deployed, thus fostering the adoption of standard interfaces and services.
+EGI Federated Cloud is based on multiple open standards such as OCCI, CDMI, OVF and GLUE and supports a heterogeneous implementation since there is no restriction on the Cloud technology to be deployed by service providers, thus fostering the adoption of standard interfaces and services.
 A federation of Clouds faces numerous challenges such as authentication and authorization, together with the accountability of the usage of resources.
 However, many opportunities also arise in order to foster the collaboration among sites and improve the user experience when using such federated infrastructure.
 One of those opportunities is the migration of VMs across sites within the EGI Federated Cloud.
-The ability to relocate configured resources, in the shape of Virtual Machines, among different sites paves the way for an enhanced user experience for scenarios that may require this functionality, which will be identified in this document.
+The ability to relocate configured resources, in the shape of Virtual Machines, among different sites paves the way towards an enhanced user experience for scenarios that may require this functionality, as exemplified in Section 3.

 Purpose of this document